The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: Introduction

-The demand for massive-scale datasets has accelerated the adoption of generative models as automated annotators.
+Current practices in crowdsourced annotation conceptualize human workers as interchangeable "data processing units."
+Under this view, annotator selection is treated as a task-agnostic optimization problem, where suitability is defined by heuristic proxies: historical accuracy, completion latency, and low inter-rater disagreement \cite{hsueh2009data, diaz2022}.
+This selection assumes that standardized processes will yield objective datasets.
+However, it ignores how the specific social and demographic composition of the annotator pool fundamentally shapes the normative boundaries of downstream models \cite{Gordon2022, denton2021whosegt}.
+By reducing "quality" to a set of performance thresholds, the procedural approach ignores the contextual expertise required for socially-sensitive classification.
+Countering the logic of interchangeability, recent scholarship emphasizes that annotation is a \textit{situated} act \cite{sap2022annotators}.
+Labeling behavior, particularly in high-stakes domains like toxicity detection and moral reasoning, correlates deeply with an annotator’s values, including harm sensitivity and cultural identity \cite{sap2022annotators, wich2021investigating}.
+This situatedness is rooted in the nuance of everyday activities and shared cultural lived experiences \cite{patton2019annotating}.
+However, the demand for massive-scale datasets has accelerated the adoption of generative models as automated annotators.
 While model-as-a-judge frameworks offer unprecedented scalability and reduced costs \cite{he2024ifina, Kapania2025, Kocyigit2025}, they struggle with the cultural nuance and situated judgment inherent in human perception \cite{pangakis2025keeping, Kapania2025simulacrum}.
 This transition risks creating an algorithmic monoculture, where the diverse, albeit precarious, human perspectives are replaced by a singular, homogenized "truth" that further entrenches the biases of the model's training data.
 This homogenization is particularly acute for marginalized communities, as automated systems often lack the sociotechnical sensitivity required to navigate contested linguistic spaces, potentially leading to the systematic erasure of non-dominant dialects and cultural frameworks \cite{blodgett2020}.
 Consequently, the deployment of LLMs as proxy annotators threatens to create a feedback loop of normativity, where models are trained on data validated by earlier iterations of themselves, effectively sealing the dataset against the introduction of novel or dissenting human insights \cite{shumailov2024ai}.